Simulation framework

 cfl_max: float

 Maximum CFL number (must be between 0 and 1, and greater than cfl).
 While each timestep is (typically) set to satisfy the CFL condition, each timestep actually consists of two sweeps in the two dimensions (x and y).
-Since the fluid state changes during the first sweep, satisfying the CFL condition at first does not guarantee that it is still satisfied during the second sweep.
+Since the fluid state changes during the first sweep, satisfying the CFL condition in the first sweep does not guarantee that it is still satisfied during the second sweep.
 To avoid repeating the first sweep, we tolerate an actual, updated CFL factor that is larger than cfl, but it must still be smaller than cfl_max and smaller than unity, because exceeding unity will definitely break the hydro solver.
-Note, however, that setting cfl_max to a value close to unity (e.g., 0.99) may still lead to instabilities.
-On the other hand, choosing cfl and cfl_max to be close will mean that more timesteps need to be repeated, which slows down the code.
+Setting cfl_max to a value close to unity (e.g., 0.99) may still lead to instabilities.
+On the other hand, choosing cfl and cfl_max to be close may mean that more timesteps need to be repeated, which slows down the code.

 cfl_reduce_factor: float